nasa/scrub/docs/configuration_inputs.md

 # Detailed Configuration

-The information below provides a detailed description of each `scrub.cfg` value.
+The information below provides a detailed description of each `scrub.cfg` input.
 A blank `scrub.cfg` file containing all of these values can be generated using the command:

     scrub generate-conf